Bayesian nonparametric mean residual life regression: Introduction

+For problems with a small to moderate number of random covariates, the density regression modeling approach is attractive in terms of its inferential flexibility.
+At the same time, survival data typically comprise responses from subjects assigned to different experimental groups, e.g., control and treatment groups.
+Since the treatment indicator is not a random covariate, we extend the model to allow distinct mixing distributions for the different groups, which are dependent in their nonparametric prior.
+We develop this extension in the context of two groups, using a dependent Dirichlet process prior \citep{maceachern:2000,DDPreview} for the group-specific mixing distributions.
+The general model retains the local weighted mixture structure, with local adjustment provided by weights that depend on time, covariate values, as well as the treatment groups.

 The outline of the paper is as follows.
-Section 2 develops the implied conditional regression modeling approach, including the mixture model formulation, approaches to prior selection and posterior inference, and a simulation data example.
-In Section 3, we present the model elaboration to incorporate survival data from different experimental groups.
-We study properties of the proposed dependent Dirichlet process prior model, and discuss posterior simulation under the full hierarchical regression model, and two examples with synthetic data.
-In Section 4, we provide a detailed analysis of a standard data set from the literature on right censored survival times for patients with small lung cancer, including formal comparison with simpler Bayesian models.
-Section 5 includes a summary, and the two appendixes collect technical details on implementation of posterior inference and computation of the model comparison criterion.
+Section~\ref{sec:curve_reg} develops the density regression approach to modeling and inference for MRL regression.
+In Section~\ref{sec:ddp}, we present the model elaboration to incorporate survival data from different experimental groups, including illustrations from two synthetic data examples.
+In Section~\ref{sec:lung_data}, we provide a detailed analysis of a standard data set from the literature on right censored survival times for patients with small cell lung cancer.
+Finally, Section~\ref{sec:conc} concludes with a summary.